The Nile Crocodile

 The Nile crocodile is an opportunistic apex predator and a very aggressive species of crocodilian that is capable of taking on prey as large as itself.
 In the wild their diet consists mainly of fish, other reptiles, birds and mammals.
 The Nile crocodile is an ambush predator and can wait for several hours or days for the suitable moment to attack.
 Like other crocodilian species Nile crocodiles have an extremely powerful bite.

 Nile crocodiles are a very social species, sharing basking spots and large food sources such as schools of fish and big carcasses.
 There is a strict hierarchy that is determined by size, with large males at the top of the hierarchy.
 Like most other reptiles, Nile crocodiles lay eggs to reproduce, which are guarded by the female.
 Eggs are laid in a hole in the ground, with the mother remaining in the proximity to uncover the eggs at the time of hatch and to carry the new hatchlings in her mouth to the nearest water.
 The hatchlings are further protected by the mother for a period of time, but hunt by themselves from the time that they hatch.
-The Nile crocodile is one of the most dangerous species of crocodile and is responsible for hundreds of human deaths every year
+The Nile crocodile is one of the most dangerous species of crocodile.

 It is estimated that there are between 250,000 to 500,000 Nile crocodiles living in the wild.
 Although crocodile populations in the wild are relatively robust from a conservation standpoint, the species is listed on Appendix II of CITES, and as such utilisation of the species is closely monitored by the Parks and Wildlife Management Authority of Zimbabwe.